 - Beginning Inventory: – inventory at the start of the year; This should be exactly the same as your ending inventory from last year.

-- Additional Inventory: – inventory that you purchased during the year;
+- Purchases(Additional Inventory): – inventory that you purchased during the year;

 - Ending Inventory: – inventory at the end of the year;